-It will be plain from this paper that mobile financial services involve a range of technical and market, and thus regulatory, issues relating to the fields of telecommunications, finance, and competition.
-This is not surprising, as the subject concerns competing financial services providers over telecommunication networks operated by competing MNOs, and where the MNOs are sometimes also the financial services providers.
+It will be plain from this paper that mobile financial services involve a range of technical and market, and thus regulatory, issues relating to the fields of telecommunications, financial and competition.
+This is not surprising, as the subject concerns financial services provided by competing financial services providers over telecommunications networks operated by competing MNOs, and where the MNOs are sometimes also the financial services providers.

-As a result, sometimes these fields are tightly interlinked, as is the case where network effects in telecommunication markets and in financial markets reinforce one another and prevent competition.
-Many of the issues discussed in this paper have such linkages.
+As a result, sometimes these fields are tightly interlinked, as is the case where network effects in telecommunications markets and in financial markets reinforce one another and prevent competition.
+Many of the issues discussed in this paper have such linkages: